 Guidance and University Counseling

-SSIS has a Director of University Guidance and a high school counselor available to support students in their academic, social and emotional growth and university planning.
+SSIS has a two full-time University Guidance Counselors and two full-time High School Counselors that support students in the academic, social-emotional growth and university planning.
 They offer support services for students and families as they manage issues of studying and living in an international environment.
 The goal is to promote personal well-being, healthy relationships and the successful balance of academic, extracurricular and community involvement for SSIS students.

 Typical issues may involve: